notSoEliel/notSoEliel/README.md

 ## About me
 ### My Learning

-With the desire of being a future Data Scientist, I'm currently studying a BSc Information Systems Engineering at Universidad Tecnológica de Panamá (UTP).
-Also I'm studying at Data Science and AI online School of [Platzi](https://www.Platzi.com).
+With the desire of being a future Developer, I'm currently studying a BSc Software Development at Universidad Tecnológica de Panamá (UTP).
+Also I'm studying at Web Development online School of [Platzi](https://www.Platzi.com).
 In addition to that, I'm coursing the Google IT Support Professional Certificate at Coursera.

 ### Skills
 - Python